 - a.
 The requirements set forth in this section shall apply to all uses, lots, sites, and parcels which are developed or expanded.
 No site plan shall be approved unless said site plan shall show landscaping consistent with the provisions of this section.
 In cases where the use of an existing building changes or an existing building is expanded or otherwise altered, all of the site plan standards set forth herein shall be met. - b.
 Flexibility.
-The planning commission, during site plan review, may determine that conditions unique to the parcel exist which would prevent compliance with the requirements of this section 11.1, or which would make such compliance unnecessary.
+The planning commission, during site plan review, may determine that conditions unique to the parcel exist which would prevent compliance with the requirements of this Sec.
+11.1, or which would make such compliance unnecessary.
 In such cases, these requirements may be modified in whole or in part.
-Criteria to be used when considering a modification shall include, but not be limited to: - (1) Existence of natural vegetation or screening - (2) Topography - (3) Existence of areas of poor soils - (4) Existing and proposed building placement - (5) Building height - (6) Adjacent land uses - (7) Distance between land uses - (8) Dimensional conditions unique to the parcel - (9) Traffic, sight distances and traffic operational characteristics on and off site - (10) Visual, noise and air pollution levels - (11) Public health, safety, and welfare.
+Criteria to be used when considering a modification shall include, but not be limited to:

+1. Existence of natural vegetation or screening

+2. Topography

+3. Existence of areas of poor soils

+4. Existing and proposed building placement

+5. Building height

+6. Adjacent land uses

+7. Distance between land uses

+8. Dimensional conditions unique to the parcel

+9. Traffic, sight distances and traffic operational characteristics on and off site

+10. Visual, noise and air pollution levels

+11. Public health, safety, and welfare.